When it comes to preparing for the unexpected, a few items rank at the top of the must-have list: food, water, and shelter.

 7. Anti-diarrheal Medication

-In emergencies, contaminated food or water sources can lead to gastrointestinal issues, with diarrhea being a predominant concern.
+In emergencies, contaminated food or water can lead to gastrointestinal issues, with diarrhea being a predominant concern.
+Moreover, diarrhea can be a side effect of using antibiotics.

 Having anti-diarrheal medication on hand in an antibiotics kit ensures prompt response to these challenges, safeguarding against potential complications and providing relief when it’s most needed.